lpetrovic05/hiero-improvement-proposals-lazar/HIP/hip-xxxx-quiescence.md

 participants.

-By optimizing resource allocation across the transaction lifecycle, Quiescence enhances the efficiency, cost-effectiveness, and scalability of Hedera for low-traffic use cases while preserving consensus integrity and functionality.
+By optimizing resource allocation across the transaction lifecycle, Quiescence enhances the efficiency, cost-effectiveness, and scalability of Hiero for low-traffic use cases while preserving consensus integrity and functionality.

 ## Rationale